-Figure 7.2

-Partial depth edge

-trims and U-bar
+Figure 7.2 Partial depth edge trims and U-bar details

-details

 Some adjustments to the beam design process are needed when using demountable shear connectors.
-For the ultimate limit state two options are proposed in P428^[91], (i) a modified plastic method using a factor k{flex} that takes account of the load-slip relationship and the spacing of the shear connectors, and (ii) an elastic method in which the bending resistance is limited by the design strength of the steel and concrete, and the resistance of the shear connectors.
-The elastic method takes account of a non-uniform arrangement of shear connectors by use of an equivalent spacing, which means that the shear connector distribution can be optimised for beams with low degrees of shear connection in unpropped construction.
+For the ultimate limit state two options are proposed in P428^[91], (i) a modified plastic method using a factor k{flex} that takes account of the load-slip relationship and the spacing of the shear connectors, and (ii) an elastic method in which the bending resistance is limited by the design strength of the steel and concrete, and the resistance of the shear connectors by use of an equivalent spacing, which means that the shear connector distribution can be optimised for beams with low degrees of shear connection.